alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 It's valid for 3 years and means you don't need to apply for permission each time you take your display items abroad.​

-To apply, fill in the [application form](https://www.gov.uk/government/publications/endangered-species-application-for-travelling-exhibition-certificate).
-Send it to the address on the form.

-You’ll get your certificate within xx days/weeks and there’s no fee.

-[Question for SME: how regularly must you export to qualify for a certificate?]

 ###Apply

 - complete the [application](https://www.gov.uk/government/publications/endangered-species-application-for-travelling-exhibition-certificate)
 - send it to the address on the form

-You’ll get your certificate within xx days/weeks and there’s no fee.
+You’ll get your certificate within 15 working days and there’s no fee.

-[Question for SME: how regularly must you export to qualify for a certificate?]

 ##Prohibited plants and soil
 {:#prohibited-plants}